ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/01-Initial-Triage.md

 # 📖 Overview

 The **Initial Triage** phase focused on performing a safe preliminary assessment of the suspicious email while preserving the integrity of the original evidence.
-During this stage, no interaction with embedded hyperlinks, remote content, or external resources was performed.
+During this phase, no interaction with embedded hyperlinks, remote content, or external resources was performed.

 The email was examined inside an isolated **Kali Linux** virtual machine using **Mozilla Thunderbird** to identify visible phishing indicators before proceeding with detailed forensic analysis.

 ---

-# 🎯 Objectives
+# 🎯 Objective

+The objective of this phase was to:

 - Preserve the original email evidence.
 - Perform a safe visual inspection of the email.
 - Identify obvious phishing indicators.
-- Determine whether further forensic investigation is required.
+- Determine whether further forensic investigation was required.
 - Prevent accidental interaction with attacker-controlled infrastructure.

 ---